reborg/parallel/README.md

 ### `p/count`

-`p/count` can speed up counting on collections when non-trivial transformations on large collections are involved.
+`p/count` can speed up counting on collections when non-trivial transformations (and large collections) are involved.
 It takes a composition of transducers and the collection to count.
 It applies the transducers to coll and produces a count of the resulting elements:

 ```clojure
 (def xform